Pandoa/FirebaseFeatures/src/patchnotes.md

     The plugin updates Gradle to <code>8.9</code> before a build to support Android API <code>34</code> and the latest Firebase Java libraries.
   </li>
   <li class="warn">
     The plugin now requires a target and compile SDK of level <code>34+</code> for Android.
+Min SDK can be set lower.
   </li>
 </ul>